ShuyiZhangResearchPort/Deep-Hedging/README.md

 # Deep-Hedging

 A reinforcement learning framework for computing optimal dynamic hedging strategies on option portfolios.
-The agent learns to rebalance a portfolio of stocks, bonds, and options at each time step to minimize Greeks (delta, gamma, vega) subject to transaction costs.
+The agent learns to rebalance a portfolio of stocks, bonds, and options at each time step to minimize Greeks (delta, gamma, vega, theta) subject to transaction costs.

 The simulation scheme utilized is the GARCH(1, 1) model under Heston-Nandi parameters (Can be adjusted).
 As a result, option prices and greeks are calculated under the Heston-Nandi framework as well.